Skip Header

 Get expert help

-This is a fully inclusive advice service that will recommend whether you should transfer or not and if transferring, what you should invest into.
+This service will review all your retirement income planning needs and will provide a personalised report, that will recommend if you should transfer any pension with safeguarded benefits and what it should be invested into.
 As a result, this service would not be suitable for anyone seeking to transfer and then choose their own investments.

 If Fidelity’s recommendation is that it is not in your interests to transfer, Fidelity will not accept a transfer from your existing scheme.
 You will, however, receive a Financial Advice Certificate which may enable you to release your transfer to an alternative pension provider, subject to you meeting their requirements, if you still wish to proceed against Fidelity’s advice.